Nithyanandan-lmsace/Magic/docs.md

 7. **Campaign owner role**:

-    Select a campaign owner role for a magic campaign.
+    Select the campaign owner role, which will display the option as the default value in the campaign form.

 ![magic-general-setting-pro](https://github.com/bdecentgmbh/moodle-auth_magic/assets/44221518/a385e95c-0894-4c19-adb4-a293b5b8522d)